 Host Family Handbook.
 Download our host family handbook for important information and commonly asked questions.

 Contact us.
 Reach out directly to the Student Placement Team at email@example.com.

 Frequently asked questions about hosting...

-ive in an English-speaking household, provide a bedroom for the student with their own bed, desk and closet/dresser and provide their student(s) with three meals per day.
+ive in an English-speaking household, provide a bedroom for the student with their own bed, closet/dresser and quiet study space as well as provide their student(s) with three meals per day.
 To become a host family, they must also complete an application/interview process and pass a criminal background check.

 etween the ages of 14-18 years old, and they speak English.
 Before they're accepted into one of our programs, they must submit comprehensive applications with personal, academic and health records.
 All students must be accepted into a school prior to being matched with a family.
 They are fully insured with medical and other liability policies.
 During their program, students are required to maintain good academic records and performance.